AI3SW/SimSwap/README.md

 * Notebook demo can be found [here](notebooks/predict_function.ipynb).

+## Face Detection using `insightface` library

+* Notebook demo can be found [here](notebooks/face_detection.ipynb).

 ## Flask App

-A Flask application can be setup that creates a `predict` endpoint that takes in:
+A Flask application can be setup that creates :

+* a `predict` endpoint for SimSwap model that takes in the following parameters and returns a generated image encoded in base64 format:

     * a source image encoded in base64 format
     * a reference image encoded in base64 format

+* a `detect` endpoint for face detection that takes in the following parameters and returns `is_face_detected`, `bounding_box`, and detection `score`:

-and returns a generated image encoded in base64 format.
+    * a image encoded in base64 format

-For a demo of the `predict` endpoint, refer to [test_flask](notebooks/test_flask.ipynb) notebook.
+For a demo of the endpoints, refer to [test_flask](notebooks/test_flask.ipynb) notebook.

 ### Before Running